mhartkorn/python-notes/README.md

 - Change the value of `app.config['SECRET_KEY']` in `notes.py`
 - Run `python3 notes.py`

-This starts a HTTP server on `http://localhost:5000`.
+This starts an HTTP server on `http://localhost:5000`.
 To login, navigate to `http://localhost:5000/admin` and enter the predefined credentials (name: `admin`, password `admin`).

 Feel free to tunnel it through nginx or stunnel to create a secure connection.